 - P0335 Crankshaft Position Sensor A Circuit Malfunction

 - P0336 Crankshaft Position Sensor A Circuit Range/Performance

 - P0337 Crankshaft Position Sensor A Circuit Low Input

 - P0338 Crankshaft Position Sensor A Circuit High Input

 - P0339 Crankshaft Position Sensor A Circuit Intermittent

-Another way to test the crankshaft position sensor with a multimeter is by checking the output voltage with the engine cranking.
+Another way to test the crankshaft position sensor (CKP) is with a multimeter.
+You do this by checking the output voltage with the engine cranking.

 - You will need an assistant to do this.
 Be very careful around moving parts as you do this.
 Probe the wiring connectors and measure the output voltage in AC millivolts.
 Typically, this reading is around 200 millivolts, but this can vary from vehicle to vehicle.
 Check the manufacturer’s specifications.
 If there is no output voltage, then, obviously, your sensor is not working.